dougmoscrop/update-stream-node/README.md

 }));
 ```

-Changes that have a newer version than an exisitng record will be kept; changes that have an older version than an exising record will be skipped, and changes that had no corresponding existing record will be appended to the stream.
+Changes that have a newer version than an existing record will be kept; changes that have an older version than an exising record will be skipped, and changes that had no corresponding existing record will be appended to the stream.